jMacProd/Project2/README.md

 * A non-standard D3.js bubble chart indicating the activity around all writers and the company they are referencing
 * A sunburst chart showing the top writers utilising the AnyChart JS library

-Further development is out of scope of this project but it can be expanded on to include a greater range of dates and writers and a potential to make us of APIs from the Twitter Developement site.
+Further development is out of scope of this project but it can be expanded to include a greater range of dates and writers and a potential to make use of APIs from the Twitter Developement site.

 ## Link to site
 The web app has been deployed via  Heroku